JimSeker/saveData/README.md

 <b>sqliteDBDemo</b> an SupportSQLiteDatabase is created and used.
 The data is displayed via a recyclerview.
 While the code has
  insert, update, delete, and query.
 Only the query and insert methods are called by this example.

+<b>sqliteDBViewModelDemo</b> uses a SupportSQLiteDatabase, enters data and displays it via a recyclerview.
+It uses a ViewModel to update the display when data is added.
+It also could delete and update data in the database, but the example does not actually use them.

 <b>sqliteDemo</b> creates a supportSQLitedatabase and content provider

 <b>sqliteDemo2</b> uses the content provider from sqlitedemo, also shows how to use a loader.